Melody Cranbourne-Rosser known as Melody

-Melody is an HCPC Registered Applied Psychologist and BACP/NCS Registered Counsellor who has worked within the realms of health since the early 80s.
+Melody is an HCPC Registered Applied Psychologist and BACP/NCS Registered therapist who has worked within the realms of health since the early 80s.
 She has worked at the University of South Wales since January 2017 (senior lecturer 2017-2019, then visiting lecturer 2019 onward) and prior to this taught at Cardiff Metropolitan University, University of Wales Trinity Saint David, and a range of other HE/FE institutions.
 Her overarching theoretical orientation is Humanistic/Transpersonal and she has undertaken psychotherapeutic training in transpersonal psychology, systemic practice, and creative arts therapies.
 Alongside her teaching role, Melody works as a highly specialist practitioner psychologist for the NHS, plus continues to operate a small independent practice and undertakes consultancy/clinical supervision responsibilities for statutory and third sector agencies, plus is an external examiner for a postgraduate clinical supervision training operating throughout the UK, executive committee member for BACP Spirituality (Chair from 2013 to 2016), Lead for the BPS DCoP Spirituality Special Interest Group, and committee member for BPS DCoPW.
 She has worked therapeutically with children, young people and adults with a wide range of needs and complex histories.

 Teaching: Postgraduate Diploma in Integrative Counselling and Psychotherapy

 Teaching: Masters in Counselling and Psychotherapy (Project Route)

 Cranbourne-Rosser, M. The Place of Spirituality in Health and Social Care Practice.
-In Clouston, T.J., Westcott, L., and Whitcombe, S. (Eds) (In print) Transitions to Practice: Essential concepts for health and social care practitioners.
+In Clouston, T.J., Westcott, L., and Whitcombe, S. (Eds) (2018) Transitions to Practice: Essential concepts for health and social care practitioners.
 UK: M&K Publishing.

 British Psychological Society (2005) BPS Division of Counselling Psychology Professional Practice Guidelines.
 BPS DCoP Sub-Committee for Practice and Research (Joint contributor, published 2005)